 Another big issue is handicapped accessibility.
 Commercial buildings must be made handicap accessible with all of the accessibility standards that are in place and sometimes the failure to do this results in injuries as accommodations cannot be made to get on the premises.
 When injuries result because the disabled person cannot navigate a terrain she should not have been required to navigate, the business or property owner may be liable.Sample Settlements and Verdicts in These Cases

 - $100,000 Settlement.
 An elderly woman was seriously injured when her vehicle was struck by a teenager who was talking on her phone while driving.
-The main issue in this matter was not liability, rather the damages.
+The main issue in this matter was not liability but damages -- how much the injuries are worth.
 Plaintiff died of a stroke, three months after the accident.
 Plaintiff's estate claimed that the elderly decedent was very accident and kept a daily log of her daily activities at the time of the accident.
 Prior to the accident, she had purchased a plane ticket to England and was planning a trip.
 After the accident, she was unable to go on the trip as she required a walker to ambulate, epidural injections and physical therapy.
-Suit was filed by the woman's estate arguing that she was very active at the time of the accident, and that her life was cut short by the injures caused by this accident.
+A suit was filed by the woman's estate arguing that she was very active at the time of the crash and that her life was cut short by the injuries caused by this accident.
 It was further claimed that the quality of her life after the accident up until her death was compromised.
 Defendant denied talking on her phone or that she was distracted.
 Defendant further argued that the woman was very elderly and that many of her physical complaints were likely degenerative in nature and that this accident could not have caused all of her difficulties.
-A settlement was reached during a mediation, (in excess of) $100,000.
+A settlement was reached during mediation, (in excess of) $100,000.